 Molly Eigen serves as the Chief Academic Officer.
 In that role, she is responsible for supporting and driving the design of our student facing and teacher facing programming for KIPP Philadelphia schools.
 She also works with principals across school to support execution of our programming.
 Molly came most recently from Mastery Charter Schools, a turnaround charter network, where she served as the CAO – designing and overseeing the curriculum, student culture, teacher and leader training and coaching, and assessment programming across 26 schools.
 Prior to that, Molly worked at Teach For America in a variety of roles – driving teacher training and support.
 Molly started her career as a high school special education teacher in McAllen, Texas after graduating from University of Michigan with B.S. in Resource, Ecology and Management.

-As Chief Operating Officer, Natalie Wiltshire is responsible for design, implementation and efficiency improvements for all areas of operations for KIPP Philadelphia Schools.
-In addition to the Operations team, Natalie manages Finance, Compliance, Talent and Technology for KPS.
+As Chief Operating Officer, Natalie Wiltshire is responsible for design, implementation and efficiency improvements for all areas of operations for KIPP Philadelphia Public Schools.
+In addition to Operations, Natalie manages the Finance, Human Resources and Real Estate for the region.
 Prior to joining KPS, Natalie was the Director of New York Operations for Achievement First, overseeing school operations for seven academies in Brooklyn, NY.
 Before joining Achievement First’s central management team, she served as the founding Director of School Operations for Achievement First Crown Heights Charter School.
 Natalie earned her BA in Sociology from the University of Pennsylvania and her MA in Organizational Psychology from Teachers College, Columbia University.
-Natalie and her husband, Larry, have two sons that attend KIPP—Hayden and Mason.
+Natalie and her husband, Larry, have two sons, Hayden and Mason.

 Kate Crossett serves at KIPP Philadelphia Schools as the Director of Special Education and Student Supports.
 Kate comes to KIPP from four years as the founding Assistant Principal of Specialized Services at a middle school in North Philadelphia.
 Prior to that Kate worked for Teach For America in Baltimore coaching teachers in grades K-8, as well as teaching High School Special Education Math and Science in the Kensington section of Philadelphia.
 Kate is a proud graduate of The University of Pittsburgh—Hail to PITT!
 She loves spending time at the beach with her husband and their dog.
 Kate is thrilled to join the team and family here at KIPP, and she looks forward to helping to continue to strengthen and grow the student supports across our region.